-- Annexure D Condition 17.2: The plan required above is to be submitted to the DSC for its approval as soon as possible. - Annexure D Condition 17.3: The plan required above shall be reviewed by the company at intervals as specified in Annexuré E. The review process shall include forwarding a copy of the plan to the DSC with a request for comments.
+- Annexure D Condition 17.1: The company shall prepare a Management Plan encompassing all of the monitoring programs required by the Committee. - Annexure D Condition 17.2: The plan required above is to be submitted to the DSC for its approval as soon as possible. - Annexure D Condition 17.3: The plan required above shall be reviewed by the company at intervals as specified in Annexure E. The review process shall include forwarding a copy of the plan to the DSC with a request for comments.